stanford-oval/cs294-fall2020/hw1/README.md

 - SUID of each group member
 - link to the uploaded file on Stanford box (make sure you choose "People in your company" when creating the shared link)
 - a code snippet containing the modified `MANUAL_PROPERTY_CANONICAL_OVERRIDE` in `manual-annotations.js`.
-- written answers to the questions in part 2 and part 3
+- written answers to the questions in part 2, 3 and 4.